Cuidado con el ángel (2008 TV series): Plot

-María de Jesus, better known as Marichuy, is humble young girl living with Candelaria, a laundress who gave her a home when she was wandering on the streets.
+María de Jesus, better known as Marichuy, is a humble young girl living with Candelaria, a laundress who gave her a home when she was wandering on the streets.
 Candelaria is like a mother to Marichuy because she never met her biological mother as she was left in an orphanage when she was a baby.
 The abandonment has led her to believe her mother never loved her.
 Marichuy's biological mother, Cecilia Velarde, entrusted her baby to a priest, named Father Anselmo, who took the baby to an orphanage, after she thought she was dying.
 Now, she regrets making that decision and has spent most of her life searching for her lost child.

 Marichuy also hides a horrible secret.
 At the age of 14, Marichuy ran away from the orphanage, and began to live on the streets, doing her best to survive.
 One night, she was attacked by a drunk man.
 She cannot seek justice for what happened to her because she did not see the man's face very well since she was attacked late at night.
 This experience, as well as having terrible recurrent nightmares, leaves her with a deep resentment towards men.

 Juan Miguel San Román is a prestigious psychiatrist who has dedicated his time to the rehabilitation of young rebels and criminals.
 This serves as a distraction from his failing marriage to his wife Viviana and a horrible crime he committed during his youth while he was drunk.
 Once again, destiny brings Juan Miguel and Marichuy together when she is arrested with a group of friends.
 From that point, he vows to help Marichuy and he takes her to Judge Patricio Velarde's home, a very strict, heartless man, who is also her biological father.

 As soon as Marichuy steps foot into the house, Cecilia welcomes her with open arms, but Judge Patricio despises her from the start due to her lack of manners.
 She also is not well received by the Velarde's daughter, Estefanía and her aunt, Isabela.
 Estefanía is not the Velarde's real daughter.
 She and her aunt schemed up a plan to have Cecilia believe that she had found her daughter, that way, they would both move into their mansion and not live in poverty anymore.

 Eventually, Marichuy and Juan Miguel fall in love and get married.
 On their wedding night, Marichuy has the same nightmare, but this time she is able to recognize the man's face who is Juan Miguel, the love of her life.
 Marichuy runs out of the hotel room, devastated.
 Juan Miguel runs after her and tries to calm her.
 She apologizes but Juan Miguel confesses that her nightmares were, indeed, true.
 This enrages Marichuy and she runs off again and takes a bus back to Mexico City.